PaNOSC-ViNYL/ase/doc/ase/optimize.rst

 be used to tell the structure optimizer object to write the configuration to the trajectory file only every ``n`` steps.

-During a structure optimization, the :class:`QuasiNewton` and :class:`LBFGS` optimizers use two quantities to decide where to move the atoms on each step:
+During a structure optimization, the :class:`BFGS` and :class:`LBFGS` optimizers use two quantities to decide where to move the atoms on each step: